Abandoned & Little-Known Airfields:

 The date of construction of this airfield is unknown.

-but rather was built by the military during the Second World War.
+It is presumed that it was not a pre-WW2 civilian airport, but rather was built by the military during the Second World War.

 Chico AAF itself was used starting in 1942.